AllureOfTheStars/Allure/README.md

 Compilation and installation
 ----------------------------

-Some pre-compiled game binaries are available through the [release page] [9] and from the Nix Packages Collection [10].
+Some pre-compiled game binaries are available through the [release page] [11] and from the Nix Packages Collection [10].

 The game is best compiled and installed via Cabal (already a part of your OS distribution, or available within [The Haskell Platform] [7]), which also takes care of all the dependencies.
+You also need the GTK libraries for your OS.
+On Linux, remember to install the -dev versions as well.
+On Windows follow [the same steps as for Wine] [13].
+On OSX, if you encounter problems, you may want to [compile the GTK libraries from sources] [14].

 The latest official version of the game can be downloaded, compiled and installed automatically by Cabal from [Hackage] [4] as follows

     cabal install gtk2hs-buildtools
     cabal install Allure